 - Inform visitors about the details and goals of the stewardship program;

 - Work with the GIS lab to continue to update and create data points and maps of the North Woods;

 - Compile research into a useable format for future North Woods Stewards and others;

 - Help maintain the North Woods website, manage the North Woods Facebook page and Instagram content;

 - Conduct public outreach, such as lectures and guided hikes for community groups and others;

 - Assist the Community Garden Manager for about 5 hours/week working on garden tasks like planting, weeding, harvesting, and delivering food to the dining hall;

-- Develop an independent research project linked to the North Woods; independent projects should be completed by the last week of the summer;
+- Develop an independent research project linked to the North Woods and write a report; independent projects should be completed by the last week of the summer.